 If you have been affected by anti-social behaviour, you can also contact the council's anti-social behaviour team.
 In all cases the council and the police work together with other partner agencies to help stop anti-social behaviour.

-What should you do if you are experiencing anti-social behaviour?
+What you should you do if you are experiencing anti-social behaviour

 Victims and witnesses of persistent anti-sociable behaviour are encouraged to keep a diary detailing as much information as possible, including dates, times and the effect the behaviour has on you.
 This information will be used to help build a strong case against the person(s).
 Details of the impact of the behaviour may include information from neighbours, family and friends.